Steps To Follow After Obtaining An I-20 or DS-2019

 After receiving your immigration document(s), follow the steps listed below:

-- Read and confirm the information appearing on the I-20 A-B or DS-2019 forms.
-If you find an error, contact our office via e-mail (email@example.com).
+- Read and confirm the information appearing on the I-20 or DS-2019 forms.

-- Read page 2, which explains your legal responsibilities as a F-1 or J-1 student.
+- Read page 2 (DHS instruction page).
+This page explains your legal responsibilities as a F-1 or J-1 recipient.

-- Sign and date at the bottom of page 1.
+- Sign and date the form, at the bottom of page 1.

 - Examine your passport before going to your visa appointment.
-The passport must be valid for at least six months into the future, at all times.
+The passport must be valid for, at least six months into the future.

-- You must prove to the Consular Officer that you are entering the US with the sole intent of obtaining a degree or participating in training.
+- Be prepared to demonstrate that you are entering the US with the sole intent of obtaining a degree or participating in training.

-- You must demonstrate to the Consular Officer that you have strong ties in your home country, and that you intend to return home.
+- Be prepared to demonstrate that you have strong ties in your home country, and that you intend to return home.